 First let me say that I am incredibly grateful that I now have three healthy children.
 I love them dearly and consider myself blessed beyond belief to have my husband and kids in my life.
-That being said, I’m not a fan of pregnancy.
+That being said, I'm not a fan of pregnancy.
 At all.
 My body tends to do whatever it wants, disregarding any input from me.
-From the beginning of my pregnancy to the end, I gained a total of 40 pounds.
+From the beginning to the end of my nearly 40 weeks, I put on a total of 40 pounds of pregnancy weight gain.
 Maybe even a pound or two more.

 I wanted to tell you about this because, even if you've never been pregnant, the principles I adhere to when it comes to weight loss, or simply maintaining an optimal weight, apply to everyone!
 Any postpartum weight loss plan is really just a weight loss plan.
 Sure, there are a couple of considerations new moms have to take into account, but all-in-all, the basic rules apply to everyone - at least to get the ball rolling.